JoshuaMeza/HCI/github/doc/specs.md

 ## Requirements definition
 ### Functional

-#### Menu:
+#### RF1:
-The application should have a home menu where the user can locate the various options that it can use like creating new entries, delete them, share them on other platforms, etc.
+- The application should have a home menu where the user can locate various options where he can choose different activities to relieve its stress levels, share content, eliminate entries, etc.

+#### RF2:
+- The system provides the user with activities that help reduce their stress level.

+#### RF3:
+- The system should provide the user notifications for the new updates, new activities and information of mental health.

+#### RF4:
+- The system provides information necessary for good mental health care.

+#### RF5:
+- The application should be compatible with newer version of the different systems that are made available in the future.

+#### RF6:
+- The information entered by users in the application must be completely confidencial.

 ### Non-functional
 #### Avaliability:
 - People can use the diary whenever need to so it needs to be avaliable at all times